chaozhang-cs/chaozhang-cs.github.io/_pages/about.md

 I am an incoming Junior Professor Chair at the University of Lyon (Lyon 1), starting in Winter 2026, where I will lead the Chair for Generative AI and Reasoning on Heterogeneous Data, funded by the French National Research Agency (ANR).
 I will be affiliated with the CNRS LIRIS lab.

 Currently, I am a postdoc in the Data Systems Group at the University of Waterloo.
-I am working with [Renée J. Miller](https://rjmillerlab.github.io/) on data inteligence.
+I am working with [Renée J. Miller](https://rjmillerlab.github.io/) on data lakes.
 I worked with [Tamer Özsu](https://cs.uwaterloo.ca/~tozsu/) on graph data management.
 Previously, I was a postdoc at the University of Lyon (Lyon 1), working with [Angela Bonifati](https://perso.liris.cnrs.fr/angela.bonifati/).
 I received my PhD in computer science from the University of Clermont Auvergne, advised by [Farouk Toumani](https://scholar.google.com/citations?user=0gPsmccAAAAJ&hl=en).
 I also worked closely with Inria and Oracle Labs (Zurich).

-My research is on Data Systems.
-I focus on query processing, including relational queries, graph queries, vector and semantic search, data structures and indexing methods, stream processing, data discovery, data integration, multimodal data, and natural language queries.
-My goal is to enhance both human and system efficiency while improving the trustworthiness of query processing in data intelligence platforms.
+I work on data systems.
+My research interests include the following:
+* Query Processing: relational queries; graph queries; vector and semantic search; indexing methods; stream processing; multimodal data; natural language queries.
+* Data Lakes: data discovery; metadata management; data integration; open lakehouse and AI.

-<span style="color:red">I am looking for highly motivated Ph.D. students, postdocs, visiting students, and research interns.
-If you are interested in my research, please email me your CV and a one-page research statement with the subject: [PhD/Postdoc/Visiting/Intern Application] Name.</span>
+<span style="color:red">I am looking for highly motivated PhD students, postdocs, visiting students, and research interns.
+If you are interested in query processing or data lakes, please email me your CV with the subject: [PhD/Postdoc/Visiting/Intern Application] Name.</span>

 Publications
 ------